 Second, Russian intelligence services "used the Guccifer 2.0 persona, DCLeaks.com, and WikiLeaks to release US victim data obtained in cyber operations publicly and in exclusives to media outlets."
-These disclosures included data extracted by Russian intelligence from DNC networks.
-Subsequent investigation has also revealed that senior Trump campaign officials engaged in multiple meetings with Russian intermediaries offering to provide "dirt" on Hillary Clinton, including "thousands of emails" obtained by Russia.
-9
+These disclosures included data extracted by Russian intelligence from DNC networks.8 Subsequent investigation has also revealed that senior Trump campaign officials engaged in multiple meetings with Russian intermediaries offering to provide "dirt" on Hillary Clinton, including "thousands of emails" obtained by Russia.9

-Third, "Russian intelligence accessed elements of multiple state or local electoral boards" in an ongoing effort to assess "US electoral processes and related technology and equipment."
-10
+Third, "Russian intelligence accessed elements of multiple state or local electoral boards" in an ongoing effort to assess "US electoral processes and related technology and equipment."10

-Fourth, "Russia's state-run propaganda machine-comprised of its domestic media apparatus, outlets targeting global audiences such as RT and Sputnik, and a network of quasi-government trolls-contributed to the influence campaign by serving as a platform for Kremlin messaging to Russian and international audiences."
-As part of this propaganda push, the Russian government spent millions of dollars and employed hundreds of people to flood Facebook and Twitter with fraudulent users, posts, articles, groups, and targeted advertisements.
+Fourth, "Russia's state-run propaganda machine-comprised of its domestic media apparatus, outlets targeting global audiences such as RT and Sputnik, and a network of quasigovernment trolls-contributed to the influence campaign by serving as a platform for Kremlin messaging to Russian and international audiences."11 As part of this propaganda push, the Russian government spent millions of dollars and employed hundreds of people to flood Facebook and Twitter with fraudulent users, posts, articles, groups, and targeted advertisements.12 minority_status_of_the_russia_investigation_with_appendices.pdf (noting that the "stated purpose" of "the June 9, 2016 Trump Tower meeting with Russian emissaries" was to "provide damaging information on Hillary Clinton").